 Going keto doesn’t mean you need to give up all bread.
 Thanks to innovators like Uprising Food, you can get a keto, bread bundle subscription that you can set for every one, two, or three months or up to 26 weeks.

 While different from traditional grain bread, these keto loaves are hearty and tasty, definitely satisfying your craving for bready goodness.
 Their fresh, superfood bread, which is baked and shipped on Mondays, is made with just eight ingredients: almond flour, golden flaxseed, psyllium husk, apple cider vinegar, organic egg whites, baking powder, salt, and water.
 They don’t use any preservatives or additives, so whatever you don’t eat immediately, you can freeze.

 When you order, you’ll also have access to a "field guide" that will answer any questions you have about the bread.
-For around $48 plus shipping, the Starter Bundle comes with four "cubes" (the loaves are cube-shaped), and there are bigger bundles if your whole family will be enjoying them.
+For around $60 plus shipping, the Happy Belly Bundle comes with six "cubes" (the loaves are cube-shaped).

 Whether it’s avocado toast, grilled cheese, or french toast, you don’t have to miss out on your favorites.
 With this subscription, you’ll always have bread on hand.